 The cookies from Ted and Paula were scrumptious, and enjoyed by all at work, even though they were not sanctioned by management.
 Perhaps they tasted all the better because we had to hide to eat them, HA.
 The threat of someone dying from an allergic reaction, of which we were seriously warned, sweetened the sneaky eats.
 Snowflake management worries too much, me thinks.

 Ann and Bob sent me a GIANT flask, for those long, cold nights.
 I think I might need to keep it in a first aid kit in the car, in case of blizzard…if we ever have snow again.

 A whisk, and a magic shredder, and pictures of the kids galore, and this cool, weighted blanket designed to soothe you whilst sleeping came home with me from the kids house.
-They could not wait to show me their treausures…and Ryan confessed she had on “natural” mascara…not too much, of course, (“Can you tell I have it on, Grandma?”).
+They could not wait to show me their treasures…and Ryan confessed she had on “natural” mascara…not too much, of course, (“Can you tell I have it on, Granma?”).
 And Max cooked the Christmas rice we smothered with green chili, and ate with Christmas tamales.
 Always a highlight.
 Matching Grinch jammies rounded out their night, and as soon as they put them on, they were tired and ready for Santa, even at age 11.